kgersen/abe/README.md

  This will fetch the source code.
 This can take a very long time.
 The code will be downloaded in the `/root/shield-open-source` folder inside the container which is the `/home/user/shield-open-source` folder on your host (or whatever folder you used in the step 1)

 4. from there you're set up to build.
 Do the changes on the source code you want from within your host then follow the "HowTo Build" instructions, inside the container, from the instruction page at NVidia (see step 2).
 If you quit the command line (exit) from the container it will be destroyed (because of the --rm flag).
 Just recreate a new one with the same command as in step 3.
 You can use `ctrl-p + ctrl-q` to detach from it without killing it.
 Then use `docker attach abe` to reconnect to it.

+If you want to build only the kernel or use a build cache, follow the instructions here: https://bitbucket.org/nopnop9090/shieldtv-kernel/wiki/Home (map the .cache folder a host folder or the cache will be destroyed when the container ends)